TASagent/TASagent/README.md

 I stream on Twitch at https://www.twitch.tv/TASagent You can also get there from https://live.tas.wtf

-I have been developing a C# twitch bot, as well as messing around with other features
+I have been developing a [C# twitch bot](tas.wtf/OpenSource), as well as messing around with other features

-Outside of Twitch, I am a full-time developer, creating hardware and software for a neuroscience lab.
+Outside of Twitch, I am a full-time developer, creating engineering software.

 You can reach me at TASagent.Streams@gmail.com